What Is OEKO-TEX and Does It Really Matter?

 • Product Class 3 (covering textile products that don't tend to have significant skin contact, such as jackets and belts).

-• Product Class 4 (flooring, rugs, carpets, and home decoration) which carry the least strict requirements, due to reduced contact with the skin.
+• Product Class 4 (flooring, rugs, carpets, and home decoration), which carries the least strict requirements, due to reduced contact with the skin.

 MADE IN GREEN